-We conducted full scope audit work over QinetiQ Limited, C5ISR, Avantus and QinetiQ Pty Ltd, with QinetiQ Limited being the only component considered financially significant to the group.
-The audit of QinetiQ Limited is performed in the United Kingdom and the audit of C5ISR, Avantus and QinetiQ Pty Ltd are performed by our local PwC component teams based in the United States and Australia, respectively.
-This provides sufficient coverage over all financial statement balances, except inventory and central balances audited by the group team.
+We conducted full scope audit work over QinetiQ Limited, QinetiQ US and QinetiQ Pty Ltd, with QinetiQ Limited being the only component considered significant to the group.
+The audit of QinetiQ Limited is performed in the United Kingdom and the audits of QinetiQ US and QinetiQ Pty Ltd are performed by our local PwC component teams based in the United States and Australia, respectively.
+This provides sufficient coverage over all financial statement balances, except inventory, intangible assets and central balances audited by the group team.

-We performed additional procedures over inventory balances at two further entities to ensure sufficient coverage over that financial statement line item.
+We performed additional procedures over inventory and intangible assets balances at QinetiQ Target Systems Limited to ensure sufficient coverage over that financial statement line item.
 QinetiQ Target Systems Limited is located within the UK and work was performed by the group audit team.
-Technology Solutions is located in the United States and work was performed by our local PwC component audit team.